 beaches of Normandy gave the Allies 20 miles to work with.
 Omaha

-of the other parts of the beach were much harder for the Germans to
+was considered the toughest landing point.
+Other parts of the beach were much harder for the Germans to

 defend.
 This explains why the loss of life at